railwayapp/docs/src/docs/diagnose/project-usage.md

 ### Usage by Project
 The chart shows the cumulative usage for the month.
-If you delete a project Railway will still count the usage towards your total.
+If you delete a project, Railway will still count the usage towards your total.

 The Current and Estimated cost metrics show the current resource usage and the estimated usage by the end of the month.